roopesh08/API-HUB/README.md

 # api-website
+We are building the free API website for development purpose.

-Add the .env and add your MONGO_URI
+Create the .env and add your MONGO_URI

 # Install the Backend Dependencies
-# Backend deps
+Backend deps
 npm install

+# Run the Server
+npm run server